maeklong/maeklong.github.io/Juniper/JNCDA.md

 + **Feedback : You should use a firewall to restrict between the different groups.**

 ### redundant WAN links
++ redundant WAN links
 + **Feedback : Redundant WAN links can address the connectivity issue as a single WAN link could be flapping and causing the connectivity issues.**

 ### hub-and-spoke VPN
 + **Replace the hub-and-spoke VPN with an ADVPN.
-Feedback : Deploying an ADVPN removes the hub device from the forwarding path in spoke-to-spoke communication.
++ **Feedback : Deploying an ADVPN removes the hub device from the forwarding path in spoke-to-spoke communication.
 Full-meshed VPN does not work in this situation because of the management overhead a full mesh VPN places on the IT staff that has recently seen cutbacks.**

 ### SSL VPN
 + **Feedback : SSL VPNs allow remote home workers to access corporate resources securely.**